The Starfish Hotel lines up six restaurants and a shed-load of activities. Plus, it’s right next to a long, white beach.

 Rooms ► View all

-Double rooms with a balcony or terrace feature a king-size bed, shower in the bath and a minibar.
-These rooms also offer a limited sea view.
+Suites with a balcony or terrace feature a double bedroom with king-size bed and an extra bed, separate lounge area, tea and coffee facilities, shower in the bath and a minibar.

 Suite with Limited Sea View and Balcony or Terrace